 Most people hate negotiating.
-So if you have a five-dollar note in your hand and you ask the seller (politely) if they will accept it for a ten dollar item, the answer will probably be yes.
+So if you have a five-dollar note in your hand and you ask the seller (politely) if they will accept it for an item priced at ten dollars, the answer will probably be yes.

 This strategy won’t work if you’re flashing bigger notes.

 There can be dozens of garage sales advertised every weekend.
 If you’re on the bargain hunt, then planning your garage sale route will reduce travel time (and petrol cost), allowing you to fit more garage sales in.

 - Pick which garage sales you want to go to.
 That might be based on what they are advertising or where they are located.